wizards-0/dust/docs/docs/dev-guide.md

 ## PR Guidelines
 - After changes, code should still have 100% coverage in all categories (line, branch, functions, statements)
-- If changes are made to doc tests, relevant docs also need to be updated & re-generated
+- If changes are made to doc tests, relevant doc section also need to be updated.
+Docs will be re-generated during coverage check
-- PR for new build should also be created in build branch
+- Updated build has to be checked in to docs folder.
+It can be done by running ```npm run build```